Sign In / Sign Out

 The Student Alliance Against Trafficking is a partnership between the ASU student organization All Walks Project and the ASU McCain Institute for International Leadership.
 Together they are helping to launch student groups at campuses across the country to raise awareness about human trafficking and work to end it.

-The United Nations says clean water is a universal human right, but millions of people still lack access to it, even in developed countries like the United States.
+The United Nations says clean water is a universal human right, but millions of people still lack access to it.
 ASU researchers are studying court cases from around the world to learn how the law can be used to advance the right to water.

 Thomas Dishion studies the foundations of aggression in the hopes of predicting and reducing it.
 He says that our connections with others play a key role in our propensity for violence.